la2050/archive/_projects/2013/the-power-in-an-hour-putting-time-for-teachers-back-in-a-principals-day.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F16507%252Fdisplay%252FFB_Cover_photo.jpg=c570x385
 maker_answers:
+  description1: >-
+    Founded in 2003 in response to the acute shortage of leadership and management talent in the education sector, Education Pioneers attracts, prepares, and advances top leaders, managers, and analysts to accelerate excellence in education. <br><br>Our partners include major urban school districts, charter management organizations, and nonprofit organizations.
+    These partners hire EP Fellows to complete mission critical projects and fill important organizational roles.
+EP provides exceptionally valuable talent to our Partners.
+Over 90% of Partners indicate that they would hire their Fellow in the future. <br><br>EP has grown into a thriving national organization and since its 2007 launch in Los Angeles has supplied professional talent to nearly 40 education organizations and built a network of program Alumni numbering over 150.
+EP has significantly expanded the talent supply in education by connecting our Alumni to high-impact careers in education and supporting them to succeed.
+More than 70 percent of our employed Alumni work full-time in education.
   success: >-
     At the outset of the project, all organizations will agree on a few unifying key performance indicators which will be measured before, during, and after